Skip to main content

 Setting up your accounts and getting those first few reviews is the hardest part of the process, but the work isn’t finished once a few buyers say good things about your business.
 The key is to keep your profiles up to date and encourage even more positive feedback.
 That gets a lot easier when you have the right tools.

 Several services can automate this process.
-We utilize workflows within Klaviyo to ask for reviews 14 days after our client’s customers purchase from them.
+We utilize workflows within HubSpot and Klaviyo to ask for reviews 14 days after our client’s customers purchase from them.
 Other options include Rivet Works or Podium that gives you the capability to ask for reviews via text over mobile.

 You can also set up free Google alerts or purchase social listening software like Mention to help you stay on top of negative reviews and leverage the positive ones to drive engagement and online sales.